paulhagstrom/diskhero/README.md

 This is pretty liberally commented.
 Some comments may be out of date.
 Some cycle counts may be out of date.
 Some things of interest:

-- Font uploading: gamefont.s implements defining and uploading a custom character set
+- Font uploading: buildfont.s implements defining and uploading a custom character set
 - Repointing ZP into graphics: play-text40.s and map-hires3.s both use this technique.
 - Repointing stack into graphics: play-text40.s uses this when setting up playfield initially.
 - Interrupt handling: interrupts.s has this
-- Sound generation: gamesound.s defines sounds, interrupts.s plays them
+- Sound generation: buildsound.s defines sounds, interrupts.s plays them
 - Color text mode: used in play-text40.s and status-text40.s
 - Medium resolution mode: reg-medres.s
 - Super hires graphics mode: reg-superhires.s